evanj/googlesignin/README.md

 ## Design Overview / Notes

-This calls the Google Sign-In JavaScript API and saves the resulting ID token and optionally the access token in a cookie.
-Malicious JavaScript running on the site could steal these cookie, but they are time limited, so this seems basically as good as setting a a session cookie.
-It might be slightly better to expose an endpoint that saves them as an encrypted blob in an HTTPOnly cookie.
+This uses the Google Identity Service HTML API and saves the resulting ID token in a cookie.
+This is an HTTPOnly cookie, so it can only be accessed on the server.
+Even if it leaks, it is time limited, and scoped to the OAuth2 Client ID that was requested, so it can't really be used for much else.

-The Go handler requires these cookies to be set, and validates the ID token on each request.
+The Go handler requires this cookie to be set, and validates the ID token on each request.
 If it is invalid, permission is denied or it redirects to the sign in page.
-If the token can be refreshed, it is refreshed by the JavaScript, then it redirects back to the original page.
-The original URL is embedded in the sign in page's `#` hash, and is saved in `sessionStorage` if it needs to redirect to the sign in page.
+The original URL is saved in a cookie so the sign in page can redirect when it receives the response from Google.

 ## Identity-Aware Proxy

 The Google Cloud Identity-Aware Proxy lets you control access to web applications using Google's built-in access control.
 This package provides HTTP middleware to verify the signed header and extract the email address.
 This performs the same function as the googlesignin package, but for applications using IAP.
 This repository contains an example.
-It is running https://goiap-demo.appspot.com/, but you won't be able to access it (sorry!).
+It is running at https://goiap-demo.uc.r.appspot.com, but you won't be able to access it (sorry!).
 This is simpler and probably more secure than relying on Google Sign-In, but only works on Google Cloud.

 ### Simulate the Identity-Aware Proxy